Skip to content

 According to Dr Zubaida Haque, Interim Director at race-equality think tank the Runnymede Trust: “School closures have had a big impact on BAME children.
 These children are disproportionately from lower socioeconomic backgrounds, and overcrowded and multigenerational homes.
 They are suffering the most while being least able to socially distance, and it’s taking a psychological toll.
 Pakistani, Bangladeshi and Black children, in particular, are more likely to lose a loved one and less likely to have proper access to online learning.”

-These additional challenges make entering employment much more difficult for young people in BAME communities.
+These additional challenges make employability much more difficult for young people in BAME communities.
 Dealing with grief, caring responsibilities, and poor mental health make it harder to summon the motivation, focus, time and confidence needed to successfully find jobs.
 For young people at a pivotal moment in their school careers, the impact of the virus on education has been reflected in their grades and has affected university offers, throwing yet more obstacles in the path for BAME young people to obtaining good and well-paid employment.

 Employability for BAME young people after Covid-19